ropensci/roweb3/content/coworking/_index.md

 +++

 **Join us for social coworking & office hours monthly on first Tuesdays!
-Hosted by Steffi LaZerte and various community hosts.
+Hosted by [Steffi LaZerte](/author/steffi-lazerte) and various community hosts.
 Everyone welcome.
-No RSVP needed.**
+No registration needed.**

 We meet for two hours, introduce ourselves and cowork.
 You can choose to work on your own or socialize by choosing different 'rooms' (Quiet or Noisy).